Military Embedded Systems

 SCOTTSDALE, Ariz.
 Engineers at General Dynamics C4 Systems completed the first secure voice and data communications demonstration via the Mobile User Objective System (MUOS) satellite-communications waveform.
 The demo used the Joint Tactical Radio System (JTRS) Handheld, Manpack, Small Form Fit (HMS) two-channel networking radio (AN/PRC-155).

-The manpack radio transmitted voice through a MUOS-satellite simulator to the MUOS ground station technology that will soon be deployed to Sicily.
+The manpack radio transmitted encrypted voice through a MUOS-satellite simulator to the MUOS ground station technology that will soon be deployed to Sicily.

 More information on General Dynamics’ radio technology, visit www.gdradios.com.